 Hủ Tiếu Nam Vang Recipe

-Lastest Updated April 21, 2024
+Lastest Updated June 25, 2024

 Home » Recipes A-Z » Hủ Tiếu Nam Vang Recipe

-Vietnamese pork and prawn clear noodle soup, or “Hủ Tiếu Nam Vang,” as the locals call it, is a fusion dish of Cambodian, Chinese, and Vietnamese cuisines.
-It is light yet flavorful and filling, thanks to the addition of meat and seafood.
+Hủ tiếu Nam Vang, also known as Vietnamese pork and prawn clear noodle soup or Phnom Penh noodle soup, is a Vietnamese fusion dish that blends Cambodian and Chinese influences.
+It is light yet flavorful and filling, thanks to adding meat and seafood.

 It is one of the most well-loved street foods in Saigon, with countless vendors selling it everywhere.
-If you’ve tried Pho, an iconic Northern Vietnam dish, and were mesmerized by the rich and aromatic broth, I’m sure this wonderful treat from the South of Vietnam will captivate you as well.
+If you’ve tried phở, an iconic Northern Vietnam dish, and were mesmerized by the rich and aromatic broth, I’m sure this wonderful treat from the South of Vietnam will captivate you as well.

 Vietnamese Pork And Prawn Clear

-While Hu Tieu Nam Vang is famous in Vietnam, it originated in Phnom Penh, the capital of Cambodia.
+While hủ tiếu Nam Vang is famous in Vietnam, it originated in Phnom Penh, the capital of Cambodia.
 More interestingly, the Chinese living in Cambodia were actually the ones who created it.
 In the Khmer language, the dish is called Kuay Tiew.

-Traditionally, the Cambodian cook the broth using pig intestine and ground meat, then serve it with a type of semi-transparent noodles made from tapioca starch.
+Traditionally, the Cambodians cook the broth using pig intestine and ground meat, then serve it with a type of semi-transparent noodles made from tapioca starch.
 When Kuay Tiev came to Vietnam, the locals adapted the original recipe to their taste and started replacing the pork entrails with pork bones, seafood, etc.

-In general, you can find pork slices, seafood, such as prawn and squid, boiled quail eggs, pork liver, pork heart, and ground pork in a serving of Vietnamese Hu Tieu Nam Vang.
-There is also a regional version of this dish called Hu Tieu My Tho, which includes more seafood.
+In general, you can find pork slices, seafood, such as prawn and squid, boiled quail eggs, pork liver, pork heart, and ground pork in a serving of Vietnamese hủ tiếu Nam Vang.
+There is also a regional version of this dish called hủ tiếu Mỹ Tho, which includes more seafood.

 All Basic Kitchenware